Other major reasons to serve this airport

 - Museums and exhibition centres: Ibiza Medieval, Jazz Festival, Film Festival, Moda Adlib and crafts markets.

-- Maritime sports, kayaking, diving, sailing.
+- Maritime sports, kayaking, diving and sailing.

 - Mountain bike routes and hiking.